psto/episteme/psychology/happiness.md

 We can focus on what's under our control:

-> “The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to do with the choices I actually control.
+> "The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to do with the choices I actually control.
 Where then do I look for good and evil?
-Not to uncontrollable externals, but within myself to the choices that are my own” —Epictetus, Discourses, 2.5.4– 5
+Not to uncontrollable externals, but within myself to the choices that are my own" —Epictetus, Discourses, 2.5.4– 5

 Since using our own imagination to predict the future isn't accurate, we can ask people who are already living in "our future" how they feel.
 Seek out people who are doing what you're only imagining and measure their happiness.
 But, be aware that we have a bias to prefer information that we gather by our own actions over other people's opinions.
 We suffer from the illusion that we differ so much from other people that their experiences don't apply to us.